 Sometimes you have to really switch things up.
 Even shake them up.
 Such is the case with artists of all types, and I’m the kind of novelist who needs to shake things up from book to book.
 I’ve never written a series, and I don’t think I could unless my life depended on it.

-If my last novel, Whizzers, was like a warm hug, my current WIP, Jihad Insurance, is more like a punch in the face.
+If my last novel, Whizzers, was like a warm hug, my current WIP, Hot Scenes, is more like a punch in the face.
 But I don’t want to hurt my readers, so let’s think of it another way.

 Imagine you’re walking through a forest.
 In Whizzers, I walk beside you and point out all the beautiful sights and sounds—the sky and clouds, wind whispering through the trees, birds and butterflies.